 For those of us into Tiki for 20-plus years, we knew it’s the decorative elements, the sculptures, the ceramics and the cocktails that work in concert to create this complete experience.
 Berry helped save and elevate this drinks to their rightful place.
 But the cocktails are one piece of the experience.
 What we’re trying to say is: There’s more.

 So much of what Tiki was about was creating this imaginary perpetual dusk atmosphere, this grotto on the island where you’d escape completely.
 The atmosphere surrounding the cocktail was part of the experience.
 We wanted to talk about how to elevate this experience, whether commercially or in your backyard.

 Speaking of Tiki cocktails, what are some of your favorites?

-Another reason I wanted to write the book is I wanted to define exotic cocktails.
-The Three Dots and a Dash helps define the genre really well in one drink.
-It ticks all the right boxes for structuring an exotic cocktail: It has citrus, interesting sweeteners, this nice baking spice hiding in the middle and then our combo of rums—rich demerara, floral, grassy rhum agricole.
-This is what the exotic cocktail is as envisioned by Donn Beach, the grandfather of exotic cocktails.
+Another reason I wanted to write the book is I wanted to define Tiki cocktails.
+The Three Dots & a Dash helps define the genre really well in one drink.
+It ticks all the right boxes for structuring an Tiki cocktail: It has citrus, interesting sweeteners, this nice baking spice hiding in the middle and then our combo of rums—rich demerara, floral, grassy rhum agricole.
+This is what the Tiki cocktail is as envisioned by Donn Beach, the grandfather of Tiki cocktails.

 What about a modern-style Tiki drink?